Skullians/zeppelindocs/docs/start/configuration.md

-enable-encryption=false # Whether to enable server encryption. chat-formatter=§ # What symbol to use for color formatting system-chat-format= # Format of the server system chat. server-brand-name=Zeppelin # Server brand shown in F3 on clients enforce-secure-profile=false enforce-whitelist=false entity-broadcast-range-precentage=100
+enable-encryption=false # Whether to enable server encryption. chat-formatter=§ # What symbol to use for color formatting system-chat-format= # Format of the server system chat. enforce-secure-profile=false enforce-whitelist=false entity-broadcast-range-precentage=100